The Best Guided Tours in Taiwan for Every Type of Traveller

 Think Taiwan, and images of incredible temples and that one-time tallest building in the world Taipei 101 spring to mind.
-However, there’s so much more to this small island nation rich both in culture and natural beauty.
-And what better way to learn all there is to know about the country than by taking a guided tour.
+However, there’s so much more to this small island rich both in culture and natural beauty.
+And what better way to learn all there is to know than by taking a guided tour.
 But what kind of tours can you go on?
 And what will you learn?
 Here are some of Taiwan’s most popular guided tours for all kinds of travellers.

 For the foodie